Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Introduction

-The remainder of the survey is structured as follows.
-In Section~\ref{sec:trees}, we provide essential definitions on trees both as a graph and as a genealogical structure.
-Section~\ref{sec:branching} introduces the Bienaymé-Galton-Watson (BGW) process and its variations, including the multi-type BGW process, BGW process with neutral mutations and infinite alleles, and the BGW process with neutral mutations and finite alleles.
-For additional background on branching processes, we recommend classical works such as Athreya and Ney~\cite{AthreyaNey}, as well as more recent notes by Lambert~\cite{AmauryNotas2008}.
-In Section~\ref{sec:percolation} we introduce Bernoulli percolation on finite and infinite graphs, as well as Divide-and-Color percolation.
-The classical reference on Bernoulli percolation is Grimmett \cite{GrimmettPercolation}.
-For the theory of percolation on trees, we also refer to~\cite{lyons2017probability}.
-Finally, in Section~\ref{sec:connections}, we discuss the connections between the models introduced in the previous two sections.
+The remainder of this survey is organized as follows.
+In Section~\ref{sec:trees}, we provide essential definitions of trees, treating them both as graphs and as genealogical structures.
+Section~\ref{sec:branching} introduces the Bienaymé-Galton-Watson (BGW) process and its extensions, including the multi-type BGW process, the BGW process with neutral mutations and infinite alleles, and the BGW process with neutral mutations and finite alleles.
+For additional background on branching processes, we recommend the classical reference by Athreya and Ney~\cite{AthreyaNey} and the more recent notes by Lambert~\cite{AmauryNotas2008}.
+Section~\ref{sec:percolation} focuses on Bernoulli percolation on finite and infinite graphs, along with the Divide-and-Color percolation model.
+The standard reference for Bernoulli percolation is Grimmett~\cite{GrimmettPercolation}, while percolation theory on trees is thoroughly discussed in~\cite{lyons2017probability}.
+Finally, in Section~\ref{sec:connections}, we discuss the connections between the branching processes and percolation models introduced in the preceding sections.